Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

   * If question 1 is true: Enable correctness check by putting the minimum info as reference
   * If question 2 is true: Enable groundedness check and put the block of info as context
-  * If question 3 is true: Write a negative rule ("the bot should not...") in a conformity check
+  * If question 3 is true: Write a negative rule ("the agent should not...") in a conformity check

-- **Retest various times** until the result is always PASS (regenerate a bot answer, and retest)
+- **Retest various times** until the result is always PASS (regenerate a agent answer, and retest)
 - **Save** the changes
 - **If the test case was in draft, undraft it**
 - **You can also set the task as closed** (if applicable)